Mohamed-Waled/webSite/README.md

 - Upgrade it by Adding Some Features Using JavaScript.
   - Update 1: I've Made a Function That Makes a Count Down To "Sept 28, 2023 23:59:59" in Latest Events Section.
   - Update 2: I've Made a Function That Makes a Width Change to be Like a Progress Bar in Our Skills Section and I Made it Increase When I Reach it and Decrease When I Leave it.
-  - Update 3: I've Made a Function That Makes a Count Up in Our Awesome Stats Section to Make an Effect of a NUmbers Increases.
+  - Update 3: I've Made a Function That Makes a Count Up in Our Awesome Stats Section to Make an Effect of a Numbers Increases.
   - Update 4: I've Made a Function That Makes The Dots in Latest Events Section and in Pricing Plans Section it Enters The Section When I Reach it And it Leaves The Section When I Leave it.
   - Update 5: I've Made a Function That Makes The Header Hidden When You Scroll Down and it Will Show itself Again When You Scroll Up.
 - Upgrade it by Adding Another Language.